 If air enters the fuel injection system of a diesel engine, starting becomes impossible.
 After running out of fuel, or after disassembling the fuel system, bleed the system according to the following procedure.
-See the ISUZU Engine Manual for details.
+See the John Deere Engine Manual for details.

-To restart after running out of fuel, turn the switch to the ON position for 15-30 seconds.
+To restart after running out of fuel, turn the switch to the "ON" position for 15-30 seconds.
 Try again, if needed.
+This unit is equipped with an automatic air bleeding system.